gluchkos/hello_world/README.md

 # hello_world

-Salut evryone!
+Salut everyone!

 Sergei is here.
-I am a physisit and I am working on different problems of energy and heat transfer at nanoscale.
+I am a physicist and I am working on different problems of energy and heat transfer at nanoscale.
-I am thinking about uploading some of my python codes here.
+I am thinking about uploading some of my *awesome* python codes here.

 Bests,
 Sergei.